 Personal satisfaction of driving

-And then we need to talkabout the free will of the people.
+And then we need to talk about free will.
 Classic cars.
-What happens with them?
+What happens to them?
 In a world where the roads are built to recharge autonomous vehicles and everything is calculated down to a second, will you be able to drive your classic car and enjoy it, without creating a mess?
-I would say no, as soon as a human factor is introduced the technology process falls short, because regardless of how good the calculations are, they don’t include the free will.
+I would say no. As soon as a human factor is introduced the technology process falls short because regardless of how good the calculations are, they don’t include free will.
 Simpler times will not be possible.

 Because an accident is something unexpected, it will take longer for the self-driving car to adjust itself to the new conditions and react accordingly.
-Moreover, to react to the human in the other vehicle excersising their free will and judjment.
+Moreover, to react to the human in the other vehicle exercising their free will and judgment.
 It will be a tough transition.

 Rules and regulations

-New rules and regulations need to be created and implemented, in order for a massive project like this to be rolled out (Nevada is already on it).
+New rules and regulations need to be created and implemented, in order for a massive project like this to be rolled out.
 Not to mention the infrastructure needed – new roadways with charging capabilities for the software of the self-driving cars.
 All in all, a huge expense for any government in any country around the world.

 A glitch in the software or anything else that causes the software not to operate the way it is supposed to, such as hacking, could cause a deadly accident.
-I don’t know about you, but I am having troubles trusting a real driver, what’s left for a machine?
-Additionally, imagine someone hacking into your vehicle’s software?
-With the most recent advances in technology we have to realize the dangers as well.
+I don’t know about you, but I am having trouble trusting a real driver, what’s left for a machine?
+Additionally, imagine someone hacking your vehicle?
+With the most recent advances in technology, we have to realize the dangers as well.

 Your location is visible, no matter what.
 They know where you are, no matter what.
 All the time.
-Nowadays, privacy is a growing concern with all of our devices being constantly connected the the internet and add an autonomous car to the equation, your location is not a question anymore, it’s simply known all of the time.
+Nowadays, privacy is a growing concern with all of our devices being constantly connected to the internet.
+Add an autonomous car to the equation, your location is not a question anymore, it’s simply known all of the time.

-Whether or not a driver-less car or a truck is a good thing, it is not for us to decide.
-However, the positive impact of this technology is undeniable, yet, issues are on the horizon as well.
+Whether or not self-driving cars and trucks are a good thing, may not be for us to decide.
+However, the positive impact of this technology is undeniable.
+Yet, issues are on the horizon as well.
 Will it solve all of our mobility problems or will it create new ones?
 This is the question for all of us to consider.